 - Adoption Application The potential adopter completes the on-line adoption application.
 Once the application is received, the potential adopter is contacted by email within 72 hours.
-If the potential adopter does not get a response within that time, our system did not receive the application, and the potential adopter should let Ohio House Rabbit Rescue know via email at contact@ohiohouserabbitrescue.org.
-The next step in the process is for the potential adopter to have a phone conversation with one of OHRR's Adoption Facilitators.
-Key information will be shared, any clarifications about the adoption application will be discussed, and any questions the potential adopter has will be answered.
-If appropriate, at the end of the call, an adoption appointment will be scheduled. - Meeting the Rabbits Adoption appointments are usually scheduled at 12:00 and 2:00 on Saturdays and Sundays.
+If the potential adopter does not get a response within that time, our system did not receive the application, and the potential adopter should let Ohio House Rabbit Rescue know via email at <a href="https://docs.physics.org/ohn-receive-the-potential-dopter-the-po - Meeting the Rabbits Adoption appointments are usually scheduled at 12:00 and 2:00 on Saturdays and Sundays.
 Generally, adoptions are on a first come, first served basis.
 All family members are encouraged to participate.
 It is required that the primary caregiver be present.
 Multiple visits to the center may be necessary so that all family members may interact with our rabbits and to determine if any member of the household is allergic to rabbits.
 If a companion is being selected for an existing rabbit, he/she will be introduced to each candidate and the rabbits' reactions to each other will determine an appropriate match.
 If more than one person is interested in the same rabbit, the adopter may be introduced to other adoptable rabbits. - Homecoming When all goes well and the big decision has been made, an "adopted" clip will be put on the pen of the rabbit chosen.
 The adopter then has a maximum of two weeks to get housing set up and to rabbit proof the adopter's home as necessary.
 Ohio House Rabbit Rescue offers the adopter any support necessary in the set-up of housing and answers any other questions.
 When the adopter has set up the rabbit's habitat, they will send pictures to the Adoption Facilitator.
 After approval of the habitat, the adopter will be able to schedule a time to pick up the rabbit at the Adoption Center.
 When the rabbit is picked up, the adopter will be required to sign the adoption contract and pay the adoption fee. - Follow-Up Adopters are expected to keep in touch with the Adoption Facilitator, especially during the first few days and weeks as the rabbit adjusts to his/her new home.
 This is to ensure that the rabbit remains healthy and has adapted to its new home.
 Adopters are encouraged to call, text and email anytime with questions as they arise.
 The Adoption Facilitator may contact the adopter in the weeks following the adoption.
 Follow-up procedures may include a phone call, text, or photos.

-All questions and inquiries may be directed to: contact@ohiohouserabbitrescue.org
+All questions and inquiries may be directed to: ohrrcontact@gmail.com